aidarmyrzakhan/robt310-Final-Project/README.md

 ## Parameters

-Below is a description of the most important parameters ``run_reconstruction`` python file:
+Below is a description of the most important parameters ``run_reconstruction.py`` file:

 #### Main parameters